 Xiasi Hound History

 An ancient breed, the Xiasi Hound originated in southeast China.
-The Miao raised these dogs for centuries to hunt and guard property in the mountainous Guizhou province.
+The Hmong raised these dogs for centuries to hunt and guard property in the mountainous Guizhou province.
 People believed the Xiasi Hound was also a sign of good luck, bringing prosperity to their owners.

 Today, the breed is extremely rare—fewer than 300 Xiasi Hounds exist.